-- Level 1 Observable inputs such as quoted prices in active markets for identical investments that the Plan has the ability to access. - Level 2 Inputs include: - 1.
+- Level 1 Observable inputs such as quoted prices in active markets for identical investments the Plan has the ability to access. - Level 2 Inputs include: - 1.
 Quoted prices for similar assets or liabilities in active markets; - 2.
 Quoted prices for identical or similar assets or liabilities in inactive markets; - 3.
-Inputs, other than quoted prices in active markets, that are observable either directly or indirectly; and
+Inputs, other than quoted prices in active markets, that are observable either directly or indirectly, and - 4.
+Inputs that are derived principally from, or corroborated by, observable market data by correlation or other means.

-- 4. Inputs that are derived principally from, or corroborated by, observable market data by correlation or other means. - Level 3 Unobservable inputs in which there is little or no market activity for the asset or liability, which require the reporting entity to develop its own estimates and assumptions relating to the pricing of the asset or liability, including assumptions regarding risk.
+• Level 3 - Unobservable inputs in which there is little or no market activity for the asset or liability, which requires the Plan to develop its own estimates and assumptions relating to the pricing of the asset or liability, including assumptions regarding risk.